-Apart from encouraging everybody to live a healthy lifestyle, such as eating right, taking enough fluids, exercising and elevating the legs after a long day of standing, it is recommended to wear compression stockings during the day as a useful means to prevent the appearance of varicose veins and avoid further complications if a person is already affected by it.
-Varicose veins appear when the veins do not function properly, commonly found in the lower legs.
-Veins have one-way valves that prevent blood from flowing backwards.
+Apart from encouraging everybody to live a healthy lifestyle, such as eating right, taking enough fluids, exercising and elevating the legs after a long day of standing, it is recommended to wear compression stockings during the day as a useful means to prevent the appearance of varicose veins and to avoid further complications.
+Varicose veins appear when your veins do not function properly, commonly found in the lower legs.
+Veins have one-way valves that prevent blood from flowing backward.
 When these valves fail to close properly, blood begins to collect in the veins rather than continuing toward the heart.
-The veins, then enlarge creating the appearance of squiggly, bulging veins just below the surface of the skin.
-In some cases with varicose veins, people may just experience cosmetic concerns with the veins appearing more visible in a blue or dark purple color tone that form a meandering bulge protruding from underneath the skin, but do not feel any pain.
+The veins enlarge, creating the appearance of squiggly, bulging veins just below the surface of the skin.
+In some cases, people with varicose veins may just experience cosmetic concerns with the veins appearing more visible in a blue or dark purple color tone that forms a meandering bulge protruding from underneath the skin and may not feel any pain.
 Most individuals, however, have painful signs and symptoms which include an achy or heavy feeling in the legs; burning, throbbing, muscle cramping, and swelling in the lower legs.
 This problem can progress towards itching around one or more of the veins; color changes, hardening of the vein, inflammation of the skin, or skin ulcers near the ankle.

-If varicose veins remain untreated for a long period, complications may occur.
-Some of the complications include: bleeding – varicose veins near the surface of the skin, sometimes bleed if you bump or cut the leg; blood clots – if blood clots form in superficial veins, it could lead to thrombophlebitis (inflammation and pain), swelling of the veins in the leg or deep vein thrombosis, which can cause pain and swelling in the leg and may lead to serious complications such as pulmonary embolism (blood clotting in the lungs causing chest pains and sudden shortness of breath); chronic venous insufficiency – the long period of disruption in the exchange of oxygen, nutrients, and waste products in the body.
+If varicose veins remain untreated, complications may occur.
+Some of these complications include: bleeding – varicose veins, near the surface of the skin, can easily bleed if you bump or cut the leg; blood clots – if formed in the superficial veins, it could lead to thrombophlebitis (inflammation and pain), swelling of the veins in the leg or deep vein thrombosis, which can cause more pain and swelling in the leg and may lead to severe complications such as pulmonary embolism (blood clotting in the lungs causing chest pains and sudden shortness of breath); chronic venous insufficiency – a long period of disruption in the exchange of oxygen, nutrients, and waste products in the body.